anoma/nspec/docs/tutorial/engines/template/engine_overview.md

 !!! note

-	The purpose should describe in broad terms what the role of (any member of) this engine family is
+	The purpose should describe in broad terms what the role of (any member of) engine family [engine family name] is

 	- in relation to other engine instances within an Anoma node and/or

 	- as part of the whole Anoma instance at large.

 	Form

 	: The purpose description is in the form of some short paragraphs of prose, possibly just one.

 	Conceptual Structure

-	: One relatively self-contained piece of prose, providing links to techincal terms and unavoidable jargon.
+	: One relatively self-contained piece of prose, providing links to technical terms and unavoidable jargon.

     Goals